 Help a Friend

-Helping someone you know who is in an abusive relationship can be one of the most difficult things you ever do, and it is not always easy.
+Helping someone you know who is in an abusive relationship is not always easy, and it can be one of the most difficult things you ever do.
 But supporting someone who is being abused can help save a life, and there are ways you can provide support without contributing to the danger.

 Some things YOU CAN DO are:

 - Refer them to Day One.
 If you'd like to refer a young person for legal or social services regarding dating abuse, please complete our client referral form.